thedataquarry/zola-blog/README.md

-# Sample blog
+# The Data Quarry blog

-Upcoming blog for the Data Quarry.
-This repo is to test out the Zola static site generator settings and GitHub Pages deployment.
+My personal blog and website, where I write about A.I. and data from a Python/Rust perspective.

 ## Stack